Keeping Neon Rainbowfish: Care Tips for a Vibrant and Lively Species

 Diet

-In their native environment, neon rainbowfish are omnivorous, feeding on a variety of small invertebrates, insect larvae, algae, and plant matter.
-School prefers to swim in upper water layers, where the fish eagerly feeds on insects that fell into the water, which compose the main part of the diet.
+In their native environment, neon rainbowfish are omnivorous, feeding on a diverse range of small invertebrates, insect larvae, algae, and plant matter.
+They prefer to swim in the upper water layers, eagerly catching insects that fall into the water, which form a significant part of their diet.

 Gender differences: male vs female